sanctuarycomputer/style/README.md

 :nail_care: **The Tailwind Way**

-As developers, we spend a great amount of time thinking of classnames than actually applying them to our markup.
-Tailwind remedies this cognitive load by offering an abdunance of intutive class names that alows us to easily build components with just a handeful of utility classes.
+As developers, we spend a great amount of time thinking of classnames rather than actually applying them to our markup.
+Tailwind remedies this cognitive load by offering an abdunance of intutive class names that allow us to easily build components with just a handeful of utility classes.
 <br>

 ```html